N3koSempai/api-drones/README.md

 ```

 ## run server
-# in the command line use
+ in the command line use:
 ```batch
 hug -f server_api.py
 ```